Buying and Renting Bikes

 A great online resource for bike rental is spinlister.com.
 This site shows many of the local bike shops that rent out bikes as well as private individuals who have listed bikes for rent.
 Just a quick browsing of their map you’ll see there are bikes for rent in Ely, Moorhead, Duluth, Fergus Falls, the Twin Cities and more!

-If you’re looking to go on a short cruise in Minneapolis you can hop on a Nice Ride bicycle to cruise around.
-They even have e-bikes and e-scooters now!
-They have both member and non-member subscription plans and charge by the minute.
+If you’re looking to go on a short cruise in Minneapolis you can hop on a Lime or Veo e-bicycle to cruise around.
+They even have e-scooters now too!
 A great option if you want to ride around the lakes, to get to the lightrail, to a concert, sporting event or just for fun!

 6 Types of Bikes to cruise, explore, commute, shred, and more!